Tag: Performance Measures

 Measures matter.
 The proper analysis of data and performance metrics allow us to separate good changes from bad, progress from stagnation.
 The methods in my book, Measures of Success, help us determine if our performance is getting better, getting worse, or essentially remains unchanged.
 Having the right set of balanced scorecard metrics is important.
 But the role of leaders is important, too.
 How do leaders interpret measures?
 How do they respond to changes in metrics?
 How do they know if a change is worth reacting to?

-Line Charts vs. Column Charts for Metrics & Lean Daily Management
+Line Charts vs. Column Charts: Which Works Better for Lean Metrics?

 6